julia-andrus/Classes_2020-2021/README.md

 #### Econ 314-Private and Public Investment:

-*Exploration in R more with Econ class
+* Exploration in R more with Econ class (to be added soon)
-  *graphs, cash flow charts, and other types of data visulization
+  * graphs, cash flow charts, and other types of data visulization